Whenever I have breakfast at a dim sum restaurant, the menu often includes an exceptional rice dish that catches my attention- Lotus Leaf Rice.

 The ingredients for the Lotus Leaf Rice vary but usually include Chinese sausage, dried shrimp, and dried shiitake mushrooms.

-I have added gai lan stems, chicken thigh meat, and abalone on top of the above ingredients.
-In addition, some recipes include dried scallops, carrot, shrimp, and XO sauce.
+I have added gai lan stems, chicken thigh meat, and abalone to the above ingredients.
+In addition, some recipes include dried scallops, carrots, shrimp, and XO sauce.

 Chinese sausage